wp-plugins/simplemap/readme.txt

 == Changelog ==

-= 1.1.5 =
+= 1.2b1 =
-* Fixed the handling of fields surrounded by quotation marks when importing pre-geocoded data (finally); now works with or without quotes
-* Fixed the handling of Cyrillic text when importing a CSV file
+* Added tags
+* Multiple maps (on different posts/pages only)
+* Maps with specific categories
+* Searching by name or keyword now searches the Name, Description, Category, and Tags fields
+* Improved CSV support
+* Added ability to choose Google Maps domain (.com, .co.uk, etc.)

 = 1.1.4 =
 * Added Help page to de-clutter the other admin pages, and allow for more thorough explanations of features